What to Expect

 The rest of your day

-We ask that you don’t drive, drink alcohol or make any important decisions for the remainder of the day.
+After your colonoscopy, don’t drive, drink alcohol or make any important decisions for the remainder of the day.
 You may resume normal activities the next day.
 It may take a few days for your bowel movements to return to normal.